vod.ing / features / customizable workspace

 Your layout, remembered

-Position, size, tab grouping, floating panels, closed panels — all of it saved to your browser's localStorage.
-Close the tab, come back tomorrow, the workspace is exactly how you left it.
+Position, size, tab grouping, floating panels, closed panels: all of it saved to your account.
+Close the tab, sign in from another machine, the workspace is exactly how you left it.

 Tab right-click and the layout menu